Logo

 To be clear: the current buyer purchasing this unit below $900,000 is not automatically stepping into a loss.
 They are entering at a lower price than the previous owner paid.
 That is a factual advantage on entry.

-But here is the more important question: one that no agent can answer with certainty, because no one can predict the future: why did the previous owner have to sell at a $170,000 loss?
+But here is the more important question: one that no agent can answer with certainty, because no one can predict the future: why did the previous owner have to sell at a loss of around $170,000?

-Property prices in Singapore broadly trend upward with inflation.
+Property prices in Singapore broadly trend upward with inflation, which is why a freehold unit selling at a loss stands out.
 No one sells at a loss willingly.
-When it happens - especially when it happens repeatedly in the same development, it points to something structural worth investigating.
+When it happens, especially repeatedly in the same development, it points to something structural worth investigating.

 So can you buy?
 Yes.
 Should you buy blind?
 No.